joseconti/woo-redsys-gateway-light/readme.txt

 * Works with SNI certificates like Let's Encrypt, EX: SiteGround, HostFusion, etc
 * Gateway language selection from settings.
 * Checkout logo customization.
-* Iupay Gateway is included with its own setting page
 * Tokenization
 * Pay with 1 click
 * Pay with 1 click without leaving the website